Looking for the Best Place to

 In addition to affordability, things to consider when

-thinking of where to retire include recreation options, senior services, air quality, crime rates, poverty
+thinking of places to retire include recreation options, senior services, air quality, crime rates, poverty

 rates, transportation services, medical facilities and more.